How do we get there? Remember that your organization’s vision is the destination.

 “Providing valuable information, tools and resources to entrepreneurs seeking to start, grow and fund a business.”

-As a final note, remember that your mission is not intended to be set in stone.
+As a final note, remember that when writing a mission statement it is not intended to be set in stone.
 It is likely that you will encounter roadblocks and unexpected delays along the way.
 Always be willing to reassess your mission and make any necessary adjustments that will keep you headed toward your vision.
 Many organizations fail to do this.
 In those cases, plowing through the original mission becomes the focus.
 When the mission takes priority over the vision, you can become discouraged and find yourself spending resources on issues that are unnecessary for ultimate success.